cannawen/metric_units_reddit_bot/README.md

 Git hooks
 ---
 The pre-commit hook will run tests before each commit.
-It will only allow code to be committed if all tests are passing successfully and there are no unnecessary console.log statements
+It will only allow code to be committed if all tests are passing successfully and there are no unnecessary console.log statements.

 To enable git hooks, copy the file from the `./hooks` directory into the `./.git/hooks` directory